fishjd/WBSWidgetDemo/readme.md

 | notch_text_color                | Text color of the text above the notches. |
 | notch_text_font                 | Font of the text above the notches.      |

+### Interface for Callbacks

+**TextChangeListener**   - A callback that allows clients to convert the current value to some other text, this text will be displayed as the thumb text.
+Allows client to shift the range, add prefix or suffix,  etc.  Use when you want something besides the current value on the thumb text.
+If not set then the text is the current value.
+Only one allowed pre notch view .

+**ValueChangeListener** - A callback that notifies clients when the progress level has been changed.
+Provides the current value and the value returned by TextChangeListener.
+​